fienen/wordpress-content-framework/README.md

 # Wordpress Content Framework

-The WCFW is a Wordpress generated WXR (WordPress eXtended RSS) file generated with a complete set of sandbox data that you can use for theme, plugin, CSS, or other development that requires you to have a broad set of sample data to work from.
+The WPCF is a Wordpress generated WXR (WordPress eXtended RSS) file generated with a complete set of sandbox data that you can use for theme, plugin, CSS, or other development that requires you to have a broad set of sample data to work from.
 This particular file contains information about a site's posts, pages, comments, categories, menus, and other content.

 ## Compatibility
-WCFW 2.0 was generated for Wordpress 3.5.1.
+WPCF 2.0 was generated for Wordpress 3.5.1.
 It may work with older or newer versions of Wordpress as well.

 ## Installation
 To import this information into a WordPress site follow these steps: